TRACKING THE PROMISES:

 Canadians Pkg Graph 2005 2024 UN Data 26Apr2024

-Historical benchmarks: Canada was a leader in providing personnel to UN peacekeeping from the early days, e.g., providing the first military observer chief, BGen Harry Angle, to UNMOGIP, which was the first UN observer mission, created in April 1948 for Kashmir.
-In 1956, Canada proposed the first peacekeeping force, UNEF in Suez/Sinai, and made major contributions, including battalion-sized contributions throughout the life of the mission (1956–67).
-It also helped create the UN Peacekeeping Force in Cyprus (UNFICYP), to which Canada contributed large units (battalions) for about 30 years (1964–1993).
 Canada was the only country to contribute to ALL peacekeeping operations during the Cold War, with about 1,000 deployed on monthly average for 40 years.
 It remained a top contributor into the early 1990s.
-In 1993, Canada had 3,300 uniformed personnel deployed in UN missions (including in Bosnia, Cambodia, Mozambique, and Somalia).
+In 1993, Canada had 3,300 uniformed personnel deployed in UN missions (including in Bosnia, Cambodia, Mozambique, and Somalia; in Somalia, Canadian soldiers also served in a non-UN US-led mission UNITAF, under which several Canadian soldiers committed war crimes).
 Canada contributed approx. 200 logisticians to the UN Disengagement Observer Force in Golan Heights (UNDOF, in Syria) from its creation in 1974 until 2006, when the Harper government withdrew them (see decline in Figure 1).
-So during the half-century 1956-2006, Canada always maintained at least 200 uniformed personnel in peacekeeping.
+So during the half-century 1956–2006, Canada always maintained at least 500 uniformed personnel in peacekeeping.
 For forty years Canada contributed about 1,000 or more (see Figure A2 in Annex below).
-In March 2006, shortly after the Harper government came to power, the UN contribution dropped to 120 personnel.
+Numbers fall in 1997 and in March 2006, shortly after the Harper government came to power, the UN contribution dropped to 120 personnel.

 When President Barak Obama co-hosted the Leaders' Summit on Peacekeeping at UN headquarters on 28 September 2015, Canada made no pledge.
 That same night, in an election debate, Liberal leader Justin Trudeau criticised the government of Prime Minister Stephen Harper, saying: